Ollo/themightyfines/src/about.md

 Formed in the fall of 2019, Brandywine and the Mighty Fines are a lively five piece bluegrass band out of Boulder, Colorado, made up of Brandy Ray (mandolin, vocals), Joshua Ray (guitar, vocals), Matthew Schexnyder (guitar, vocals), Emerson Lamm (banjo), and Lena Dow (bass, vocals).

 The story of the Mighty Fines began when Josh bought his wife, Brandy, a mandolin for their anniversary.
 While playing and performing together at jams and ensemble classes in the Boulder area, Brandy and Joshua met Matthew, Lena, and Emerson.
-Through a common love of classic bluegrass and country music, pickin’ on porches in the summer, and scratching cats behind the ears with finger picks on, the Mighty Fines were formed.
-Brandywine and the Mighty Fines bring an enthusiastic approach to their music, playing both original songs and traditional bluegrass, honky tonk, and Americana classics.
+Through a common love of classic bluegrass and country music and pickin’ on porches, the Mighty Fines were formed.
+Brandywine and the Mighty Fines bring an enthusiastic approach to their music, playing both original songs and traditional bluegrass, honky tonk, and Americana tunes.

 ## Brandy Ray ~ Mandolin / Vocals

-Singer, songwriter, and mandolinist, Brandy Ray, grew up hearing old country and roots music in her home state of Oklahoma, but it wasn’t until hearing Yonder Mountain String Band at Austin City Limits in 2003, that she realized bluegrass could be such a boot stompin’ good time!
-Brandy describes her musical inspirations as stretching from Patsy Cline to The Kinks.
-She loves playing music because it makes people happy and brings them together.
+Singer, songwriter, and mandolinist, Brandy Ray, grew up hearing old country and roots music in her home state of Oklahoma, but it wasn’t until hearing Yonder Mountain String Band in 2003, that she realized bluegrass could be such a boot stomping good time.
+You can find her listening to a wide range of music.
+Some of her favorite artists include Tom Petty, Dolly Parton, Doc Watson, and The Kinks.
+She loves playing music because it makes people happy.

 ## Emerson Lamm ~ Banjo